quobyte/openstack_patches/encr_param_fix/README.md

 [899706](https://review.opendev.org/#/c/899706/), fixing a regression introduced in the remotefs driver.

-Please note that this patch is valid for all releases from Victoria to Bobcat.
+Please note that this patch is valid for all releases from Victoria to Bobcat, as well as Epoxy.

 This patch applies to stripped packaged installations as well as full source tree installations.
 Slightly different patch commands are used (see below).